Soft-CAM: Making black box models self-explainable for medical image analysis: Implementation details

 \subsection{Training setup}

-All models were obtained from Torchvision and initialized with pretrained ImageNet weights.
-They were subsequently fine-tuned on each dataset using a consistent training setup.
-Following \cite{djoumessi2024actually, donteu2023sparse}, we employed the cross-entropy loss function and optimized model parameters using stochastic gradient descent (SGD) with Nesterov momentum (momentum factor of $0.9$).
-The initial learning rate was set to $1.10\text{-}3$, and a clipped cosine annealing learning rate scheduling was applied with the minimum learning rate set to $1.10\text{-}4$.
-Weight decay was set to $5.10\text{-}4$.
-Training was conducted for 70 epochs with a mini-batch size of 16 on an NVIDIA A40 GPU using PyTorch \cite{paszke2019pytorch}.
+All models were sourced from Torchvision and initialized with pretrained weights from ImageNet.
+They were subsequently fine-tuned on each dataset using a consistent training setup\footnote{ The code is available at \url{https://github.com/kdjoumessi/SoftCAM}}.
+Following \citet{djoumessi2024actually} and \citet{donteu2023sparse}, we employed the cross-entropy loss function and optimized model parameters using stochastic gradient descent with Nesterov momentum (momentum factor of $0.9$).
+The initial learning rate was set to $1.10\text{-}3$, and a clipped cosine annealing learning rate scheduling was applied with the minimum learning rate set to $1.10^{-4}$.
+Weight decay was set to $5.10^{-4}$.
+The training was conducted for $70$ epochs with a mini-batch size of $16$ on an NVIDIA A40 GPU using PyTorch.